btroib/Data-Mining-Project/README.md

 ### Program description:
 ***

 This program scrapes Metacritic's website for data regarding gaming.
 There are 182 pages on Metacritics gaming rank, each page contains 100 games from highest to lowest Metacritic ranking.
 This web_scraper is capable of scraping the following data from each game: Link, Rank, Title, Date (release), Platform, Meta Score, and User Score.
+Additionally, this program can also return the first result of a query on Youtube of the games trailer using a google data API.
 The user can choose how many web pages you request to scrape as well as which data to scrape for.

 ### Usage:
 ***